pschool-in/curriculum/content/science/safety-3.md

 ### Fire Safety

 Fire is one of the important elements, which can create and destroy things.
-In our day-to-day life, fire is used in different ways and always we should handle it very carefully.
-Examples of fire accidents; electrical short circuits, gas cylinder leakages, explosives, and crackers, mishandling the highly inflammable things, etc. So, following the precautionary steps while handling fire-related things, helps us to prevent fire accidents.
+In our day-to-day life, fire is used in different ways and  we should  always handle fire with care.
+Examples of fire accidents:
+1. electrical short circuits
+2. gas cylinder leakages
+3. explosives and crackers,
+4. mishandling the highly inflammable things.
+So, it is necessary to handle fire with precaution.
 Moreover, we should be more aware of how to act during fire accidents.

 ### Water Safety

-Water is one of the important elements in our life.
-We should follow the precautionary steps while we are visiting and bathing in Lakes, ponds, rivers, and sea.
-Strictly, we should not swim or take baths in a prohibited area or danger zone in the water bodies.
+Water is one of the most important elements in our life.
+We should take necessary precautions while visiting or bathing in lakes, ponds, rivers, and sea.
+Strictly, we should not swim in a prohibited area in the water bodies.

 ### Electrical Safety

 Electricity is used everywhere and it is difficult to live a life without electricity.
-While handling electric-related things, we should be more careful and follow all the precautionary steps.
-This helps us to protect from electrocution.
+While handling electric-related things, we should be more careful and handle with precaution.
+This prevents us from getting electrocuted.

 ### Road Safety

 Road accidents are one of the most common things that we see in our daily life.
 It is important to follow the road safety rules while traveling.
 Violating the rules leads to more road accidents.
-Following the traffic rules, pedestrian rules help to prevent road accidents.
+Following the traffic rules and pedestrian rules help to prevent road accidents.

-###  Be safe from Toxic organisms/substances
+###  Stay away from Toxic organisms/substances

-There is a certain type of toxic substances/ organisms that will cause more danger.
-Example; poisonous chemicals, pesticides, etc. Before using these things, we should follow the precautionary steps and that will prevent accidents.
-Moreover, we are living among toxic organisms like the scorpion, snakes, wasps, etc. These kinds of organisms are more dangerous and we should always be aware of our surroundings.
+We should stay away from toxic substances like poisonous chemicals, pesticides, etc. We should use these things with precaution to avoid accidents.
+We are living among toxic organisms like the scorpion, snakes, wasps, etc. These kinds of organisms are more dangerous and we should always be aware of our surroundings.

 ### Sharp items and glasswares

-Handling glassware and sharp items are more important because very easily it causes injuries.
-So we should follow the precautionary steps very carefully to avoid injuries.
+Handling glassware and sharp items are more important because very easily it causes injuries very easily.
+So we should handle them with precaution.

 ## Group: Road Safety Vs. Fire Safety